Skip to navigation | Skip to main content | Skip to footer

 If any of the entities (institutions or organisations) are not based in a key country

-• If you are uncertain how to find codes related to your research, email the Regulatory Compliance Team for support
+• If you are uncertain how to find codes related to your research, email the RC team for support

 If any of the entities (institutions or organisations) are based in a key country

-• Fill in and submit an Export Controls Compliance request (online form) with the Regulatory Compliance Team to asses if an Open Individual Technical Assistance Licence (OITAL) is necessary
+• Fill in and submit an Export Controls Compliance request (online form) with the RC Team to assess if an Open Individual Technical Assistance Licence (OITAL) is necessary.

 • The Government turnaround time for OITAL applications can’t be determined as they are assessed on an individual basis

-You continue high level talks with your collaborators but do not exchange technical details until you receive clearance (confirmation that a licence isn’t required or that a licence has been granted) from the tea
+• You can continue high level talks with your collaborators but do not exchange technical details until you received clearance (confirmation that a licence isn’t required or that a licence has been granted) from the team

 You still need to undertake due diligence with respect to Export Control Legislation, even if you are not the lead party in a (potential) collaboration.
 If you are exporting physical goods or technology (data) which is controlled from the UK, then you are liable for that export and you should put in place a licence for that activity if required.